-The Board of Trustees desires to prepare all students to obtain a high school diploma so that they can take advantage of opportunities for postsecondary education and employment.
+The Board of Trustees desires to prepare all students to successfully complete the high school course of study and obtain a diploma that represents their educational achievement and increases their opportunities for postsecondary education and employment.

 '''

 (cf. 5127 - Graduation Ceremonies and Activities)

 (cf. 5147 - Dropout Prevention)

 (cf. 6011 - Academic Standards)

 (cf. 6143 - Courses of Study)

 (cf. 6146.3 - Reciprocity of Academic Credit)

 '''